 Solar energy can be captured by solar photovoltaic (solar PV) panels to produce electricity or solar thermal panels to produce hot water.
 Solar PV contributes to the RES-E target and solar thermal contributes to the RES-H target.
-In this section we look at solar thermal.

 The amount of solar thermal energy used in Ireland is estimated based on an estimate of the surface area of panels installed each year, combined with an assumed annual energy production per square metre.
 The amount of solar thermal panels installed each year is based on data from SEAI-administered grant schemes and from the BER database.